edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

 !!! example "Creating an example user"
-    Create private and public keys:
+    Use secrets-config to add a user `example` (note: always specify `--useRootToken` for the snap deployment of EdgeX):
     ```bash
-    openssl ecparam -genkey -name prime256v1 -noout -out private.pem
-    openssl ec -in private.pem -pubout -out public.pem
+    edgexfoundry.secrets-config proxy adduser --user example --useRootToken
     ```

-    Read the API Gateway token:
-    ```bash
-    KONG_ADMIN_JWT=`sudo cat /var/snap/edgexfoundry/current/secrets/security-proxy-setup/kong-admin-jwt`
-    ```

-    Use secrets-config to add a user `example` with id `1000`:
-    ```bash
-    edgexfoundry.secrets-config proxy adduser --token-type jwt --user example --algorithm ES256 --public_key public.pem --id 1000 --jwt $KONG_ADMIN_JWT
-    ```
-    On success, the above command prints the user id.
+    On success, the above command prints a JSON object containing `username` and `password` fields.

-??? tip "Seeding an admin user using snap options"
-    To spin up a pre-configured and securely accessible EdgeX instance, the snap provides a way to pass the public key of a single user with snap options.
-When requested, the user is created with user `admin`, id `1` and JWT signing algorithm `ES256`.
-The snap option for passing the public key is:
-    `apps.secrets-config.proxy.admin.public-key`.

-    This is particularly useful when seeding the snap from a [Gadget](https://snapcraft.io/docs/gadget-snap) on an [Ubuntu Core](https://ubuntu.com/core) system.
+    If the "adduser" command is run multiple times, each run will overwrite the password from the previous run with a new random password.

 !!! example "Generating a JWT token for the example user"
-    On success, a JWT token is printed out and written to `user-jwt.txt` file.
-    We use the user id `1000` as set in the previous example.
+    Some additional work is required to generate a JWT that is usable for API gateway authentication.

     ```bash
-    edgexfoundry.secrets-config proxy jwt --algorithm ES256 --private_key private.pem --id 1000 --expiration=1h | tee user-jwt.txt
+    username=example
+    password=password-from-above

+    vault_token=$(curl -ks "http://localhost:8200/v1/auth/userpass/login/${username}" -d "{\"password\":\"${password}\"}" | jq -r '.auth.client_token')

+    id_token=$(curl -ks -H "Authorization: Bearer ${vault_token}" "http://localhost:8200/v1/identity/oidc/token/${username}" | jq -r '.data.token')

+    echo "${id_token}" > user-jwt.txt
     ```

-It is also possible to create the JWT token using bash and openssl.
-But that is beyond the scope of this guide.

-Once you have the token, you can access the services via the API Gateway.
+Once you have the token, you can access the services via the API Gateway (the vault token can be discarded).
+To obtain a new JWT token once the current one is expired, repeat the above snippet of code.

 !!! example "Calling an API on behalf of example user"